 The president will then inform the awardees and medallists appropriately and will invite them to the next EGU General Assembly, where the awards and medals will be presented.
 The president of the division is then asked to take all necessary actions for inviting the division medallist to give a medal lecture at the General Assembly.
 The EGU office, on behalf of the chair of the EGU Outreach Committee and the EGU president, is asked to take actions for inviting the winners of the EGU Katia and Maurice Krafft Award and the Angela Croome Award to give an award lecture at the General Assembly.

-In parallel, the Programme Committee of the next EGU General Assembly incorporates the corresponding potential medal lectures into the overall programme of the meeting, either as stand-alone talks or as invited contributions in selected sessions.
+In parallel, the Programme Committee of the next EGU General Assembly incorporates the corresponding potential medal/award lectures into the overall programme of the meeting, either as stand-alone talks or as invited contributions in selected sessions.

 The Union awards and medals are presented by the president during the EGU Award Ceremony at the General Assembly, while the division medals are presented by the respective division presidents at the beginning of the award and medal lectures in question.
 The division medallists are introduced during the Award Ceremony.